 Food and Entertainment: Oahu + Maui

-Must-try activities: Honolulu is home to award-winning restaurants by chefs who almost 30 years ago created Hawaiian Regional Cuisine—among them, Roy Yamaguchi of Roy’s, who blends Hawaiian and Japanese flavors; Alan Wong of Alan Wong’s, whose dishes are inspired by Hawaii’s diverse ethnic cultures; and George Mavrothalissitis of Chef Mavro, known for his French-Hawaiian menus.
+Must-try activities: Honolulu is home to award-winning restaurants by chefs who almost 30 years ago created Hawaiian Regional Cuisine, like Roy Yamaguchi of Roy’s, who blends Hawaiian and Japanese flavors.

 On Maui, the farm-to-fork aspect of Hawaiian Regional Cuisine is on every plate at Peter Merriman’s oceanfront Merriman’s Kapalua, Beverly Gannon’s Haliimaile General Store in Makawao, and Mark Ellman’s Mala Ocean Tavern in Lahaina.

 Entertainment wise, it’s hard to beat the upscale luau experience and sunset view of the Feast at Lele in Lahaina and the melodic masters of Hawaiian slack key guitar at the Slack Key Show at the Napili Kai Beach Resort.
-Maui is also known for several culinary festivals: the Kapalua Food & Wine Festival in June and the Four Seasons Maui Wine & Food Classic in May.
+Maui is also known for several culinary festivals, including the Kapalua Food & Wine Festival in June.

 Golf and Spa: Island of Hawaii + Lanai